aws-samples/aws-mediaconvert-vod-ambient-captions/README.md

 **2. (automatic)** After your upload completes, Lambda Python function will automatically execute.

-**3. (automatic)** The Lambda function creates an AWS Transcribe job which will create a .JSON output file from the source video.
+**3. (automatic)** The Lambda function creates an AWS Transcribe job which will create a JSON output file from the source video.

-**4. (automatic)** The Lambda function saves the .JSON transcription output file to the S3 bucket.
+**4. (automatic)** The Lambda function saves the JSON transcription output file to the S3 bucket.
 CloudWatch events monitors the Transcribe job and sends an email via SNS to the address that you specified when job is complete (note: in order to receive this email, you must have already clicked the link in the subscription confirmation email).

-**5.** Download the .JSON file from the S3 bucket to your computer.
-Modify the .json file and add the appropriate ambient captions.
+**5.** Download the JSON file from the S3 bucket to your computer.
+Modify the file and add the appropriate ambient captions.
 You can use software of your choice here, or even a text editor such as vim.

 **6.** You will notice that a new folder "modified-video-uploads" has been automatically created for you in the S3 bucket.
 Upload the modified .json file to this new folder.